Layzie/gatekeeper.js/README.md

 # Gatekeeper.js

-The JavaScript library for event delagation for mobile browser.
+The JavaScript library for event delegation for mobile browser.
 This library is based on [gator](http://craig.is/riding/gators).

 Points of change from [gator](http://craig.is/riding/gators) are mainly below.

-- Writtern by CoffeeScript.
+- Written by CoffeeScript.
-- Remove unnecessary processes for mobile enviroment.
+- Remove unnecessary processes for mobile environment.
 - Rename namespace.

+### Warning!!

+This product is eary beta.

 ## Problem?